Group says ‘Juneteenth’ plans are getting ignored by Irondequoit town board

 To avoid this problem in the future, she feels Juneteenth should be fully funded from the get-go.
 Freeman says they’re looking for about $1,000 out of an annual budget of $40 million.

-“The overall town board’s emphasis and support of ICARE has wavered,” she says.
+“The overall town board’s emphasis and support of ICARE has wavered,” she said.

 Freeman said their typical Juneteenth celebration has a children’s day and another day with games and tents.
 One of the other Juneteenth events sponsored by ‘ERASE’ in Irondequoit will happen on June 19th at the Town Hall.